- Number of students per year: up to two

 - Matthews, P. (2003) Linguistics: A very short introduction.
 Oxford University Press.

 - Pinker, S. (1995) The language instinct.
 Penguin.

-You'll need to take the Cambridge Linguistics Admissions Test at interview.
+Applicants shortlisted for interview will need to take the Cambridge Linguistics Admissions Test.
 You don't need to have any specialist knowledge, but it will help if you've done some introductory reading, and if you've explored some problem sets of the type offered on the UK Linguistics Olympiad website.

 You won't need to submit any written work.